camunda/camunda-docs/docs/components/best-practices/development/handling-data-in-processes.md

 <span className="callout">2</span>

-We need to present this `tweet` so that the user can decide whether to `approve` it - or not.
+We need to present this `tweet` so that the user can decide whether to `approve` it.

 <span className="callout">3</span>